- The entire track was cut from the album before it could be recorded by the band. It was later recorded and added to Pink Floyd The Wall the film.

 It the film, splitting the track works because it’s presented there as part of a linear, visual story.
 The death of Pink’s father can be a more significant piece of the backstory here because visually more of The War can be shown on screen.
 It’s a story that can be then further explored and shown in flashbacks which don’t make much sense when you take away the visuals.

 When The Tigers Broke Free/Bring The Boys Back Home 7″ single (1982).
 The track was released as the A-side of a single on July 26, 1982, almost three weeks before the movie.
-This version has a runtime of 3:00 and is different than any other released version, including the film.
+This version has a running time of exactly 3 minutes and is different than any other released version including the film.
 It has a different intro that is shorter than the film and Echoes versions.
 The first verse uses an alternate vocal take.
 The lyrics are the same throughout all versions.
 There are also different percussion accents — short snare roll fills throughout the track.

 This single was originally released in an elaborate 3-way foldout sleeve featuring new art from Gerald Scarfe and scenes from the film.
-This version has only been released on CD as a bonus track on the promo only CD The Wall – Berlin ’90 by Roger Waters in 1990 and on the radio-only compilation CD Full of Secrets in 1992.
-It’s never been released digitally otherwise.
+This version has only been released in a digital format on CD as a bonus track on the promo-only CD The Wall – Berlin ’90 by Roger Waters in 1990 and on the radio-only compilation CD Full of Secrets in 1992.
+It has never been released digitally otherwise.
 Copies of the single are still pretty easy to find on eBay and other resellers.
 The US version on Columbia records is pressed on low-quality styrene and easily prone to wear, noise, and static.